 "…He has Lilly's eyes, Edward."

-It was all he said and it was as if that was all that needed to be said about the matter, as if it that simple statement explained everything… And it did.
-Edward didn't press Snape further, choosing instead to take a sip out of his cup of tea and stare at the portrait of his brother.
+It was all he said and acted as if that was all that needed to be said about the matter.
+As if it that simple statement explained everything… And it did.
+Edward didn't press Snape further, choosing instead to take a sip out of his cup of tea and stared at the portrait of his brother.